Metabolix/HackBGRT/README.md

 To install purely on Linux, you can install with `setup.exe dry-run` and then manually copy files from `dry-run/EFI` to your `[EFI System Partition]/EFI`.
 For further instructions, consult the documentation of your own Linux system.

+HackBGRT tries to read its configuration from the same directory where it's installed, so you can even make (manually) multiple installations in different directories.

 ## Configuration

 The configuration options are described in `config.txt`, which the installer copies into `[EFI System Partition]\EFI\HackBGRT\config.txt`.